ksu-hmi/Setting-up-a-Clinical-Appointment/projectroadmap.md

 4. DONE: Create a team in GitHub organization with the members in that team.
 (Neha)
 5. DONE: Work on the code to fix errors  and post the code on GitHub that actually runs.
 (Neha)
 6. DONE: Create a file entitled “projectroadmap.md” in the main project code repository.
 (Folake)
-7. Add input statement to the code to add doctor’s name and patient’s information.
+7. Add input statement to the code to enter patient’s information.
 (Neha)
 8. Create a PowerPoint presentation to highlight major aspects of the project (Folake)
 9. Write a code that retrieves patient information by patient name (Edwin, Folake, Neha)
 10. Final review of codes to ensure accuracy and make adjustments where necessary (Edwin, Folake, Neha)